 Loco uses third party APIs to provide entirely optional single sign-on (SSO) functionality.

 Using these SSO service providers via Loco requires you grant us access to your account with the service provider via the provided user flow, ("Connecting") which means we never see your password.
 We will only retrieve and store the data required to provide you with our service, which includes the same personal data as above, including your name, email address, profile picture, language and regional preferences.

-When sending this type of email we may use our preferred third party sending service Amazon SES.
-This involves your email address being passed securely to Amazon for the purpose of delivery.
+When sending emails we will use our preferred third party sending service Amazon SES.
+This involves your email address and the contents of the email being passed securely to Amazon for the purpose of delivery.